Terms of Service

 3. Immediately, if we reasonably believe your use of the Platform constitutes or facilitates money laundering, terrorism financing, or other criminal activity.

-Where we terminate without cause under paragraph (d), we will ensure data export facilities remain available throughout the notice period at no additional charge.
+Where we terminate without cause under paragraph (d), we will (i) keep data export facilities available throughout the notice period at no additional charge, (ii) provide an AUSTRAC-auditable export of all AML/CTF records in the format described in Section 17.4, and (iii) refund any prepaid subscription fees attributable to billing periods after the termination date on a pro-rata basis.

 17.3 Effect of Termination